projectlint/plugin-README/README.md

-# projectlint-rules
+# Plugin README
-Rules for projectlint, a style checker and lint tool for (Node.js) projects
+README files plugin for projectlint, a style checker and lint tool for (Node.js) projects

+## Contributing

+## License

+MIT